jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 By default, your application will be started while your tests run.

-If you don't want that, then you could stop it in the test helper:
+If you don't want that behavior, then you could stop it in the test helper:

 {% highlight elixir %}
 ExUnit.start()

 Application.stop(:your_app_name)
 {% endhighlight %}

+This is sometimes beneficial if you find that your application is fighting a particular unit test.

+Thankfully, you shouldn't have to do this too much if you're properly using your application config files.
+But it's still nice to have the option.

 In case you don't remember, the name of your app is listed in your mixfile: